rohan-paul/Pandas-DataScience_MachineLearning-Exercises/conda/managing-environment-conda.md

 **A key difference between the two tools is that conda has the ability to create isolated environments that can contain different versions of Python and/or the packages installed in them.
 This can be extremely useful when working with data science tools as different tools may contain conflicting requirements which could prevent them all being installed into a single environment.
 Pip has no built in support for environments but rather depends on other tools like virtualenv or venv to create isolated environments.
 Tools such as pipenv, poetry, and hatch wrap pip and virtualenv to provide a unified method for working with these environments.**

+**Next to the root environment, you can create as many additional environments as you want.
+And the whole point is that these additional environments can contain different versions of Pythons and other packages.
+So it means that, for example, if your precious little application is not working anymore in the newest, state-of-the-art environment you’ve just set up, you can always go “back” and use some another version(s) of some packages (including Python – Python itself is a package**

 https://www.anaconda.com/blog/understanding-conda-and-pip

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#:~:text=With%20conda%2C%20you%20can%20create,also%20share%20an%20environment%20file.